gbiolo/shell-menu/README.md

 The configuration is based on two JSON format files.
 The first must be located in a subdirectory called 'cnf' inside the shell-menu.py directory.
-The second one can be saved in any directory of the system where the user that will execute the shell-menu.py has the read rights.
+The second one can be saved in any directory of the system where the user that will execute the shell-menu.py has the read grants.

 First configuration file is the main one, and the name must be "shell-menu.json".
 The user is free to choose a name for the second one.